freadyapp/lector_demo/README.md

         - render the pointer on each word by taking the `l` attribute and converting it to ms

 # Coding concept
+**Note** This concept will hopefully be implemented near the Alpha release. *Current* code may differ.

 ## Objectvies
 1. Code should resemble real life.
 How a real life pointer works?